Elao/symfony-standard/README.md

         </body>
     </html>

-If you choose to create a  WebBundle to store assets, here an example of file structure and some code :
+If your Bundle is AppBundle where you store your assets, here an example of files structure and some code :

-Create the file WebBundle/Resources/assets/js/web/main.js :
+Create the file AppBundle/Resources/assets/js/web/main.js :

     var $              = require('jquery'),
         FastClick      = require('fastclick'),